anjalika19/hybrid_model/README.md

-Research paper on developing a new hybrid model utilizing Decision Trees and Convolutional Neural Networks to combat credit card fraud.
-Please read the research paper for detailed information.
+- Developed a hybrid model using Decision Trees and CNN to more efficiently solve the problem of credit card fraud detection.
+-